Chapter 2

 “What do you want to share?”

-Not long ago, he was Chief of Training, running simulations and preparing others for a mission he never expected to join.
-His expertise as a former military pilot made him perfect for crafting hyper-realistic training scenarios, but command?
-That had never been part of the plan.
+Not long ago, he was Chief of Training, running simulations and preparing other people for a mission he’d never go on.
+He was good at his job, too.
+Perfectly content with staying behind the scenes.
+His background as a former military pilot made him ideal for crafting hyper-realistic scenarios, pushing others to their limits.

-In the line of succession, the Secretary of Education doesn’t seriously think they’ll one day wake up president.
+In the line of succession, the Secretary of Education doesn’t seriously think they’ll one day wake up as President.

 “I do,” she replies.